anotherainaa/Ruby-Small-Problems/README.md

 # Ruby Small Problems

 My study notes and deliberate practice at solving small Ruby problems.
-When solving the problems, I used a thinking method called PEDAC that I learned at Launch School.
+When solving the problems, I used a problem solving method called PEDAC that I learned at Launch School.
 PEDAC stands for:

 P - Understanding the Problem
 E - Writing out the examples or test cases